-From 1st October 2022 the government's new 'Energy Price Guarantee' will cap the price that suppliers can charge for each unit of energy you use for the next 2 years.
+From 1st October 2022 the government's new 'Energy Price Guarantee' will cap the price that suppliers can charge for each unit of energy you use, until June 2023.

 It doesn’t mean your bill has been capped regardless of how much gas and electricity you use.
 If you use more than a typical household paying £2,500 a year, your bills will be higher.

 See what you could do to reduce the energy you use and what financial help may be available.